 Question 93.
 Do you think the band is a good candidate for implementing dynamic spectrum sharing to handle the planned uses for it?

-IEEE 802 LMSC believes that dynamic spectrum sharing mechanism similar to AFC System is the right choice for enabling Standard Power mode in extension band.
+IEEE 802 LMSC believes that dynamic spectrum sharing mechanism such as AFC System is the right choice for enabling Standard Power mode in extension band.
 AFC System certification planning is already under planning in US FCC and Canada ISED and Brazil Anatel are also going to preparation for enabling similar systems.
 Other countries such as S. Korea, Australia and Saudi Arabia are also considering.

 References: